Best Low Spin Golf Balls 2025

 Reasons to avoid

-Introduced in 2018, the newest AVX offering comes in at a lower price point than the Pro V1 models above and, with a number of new technological aspects added, such as a new high gradient, high speed core, a new thin flexible casing layer and a newly designed soft urethane cover, there's a lot to like about this new model.
+Introduced in 2018, the newest AVX offering comes in at a slightly lower price point than the Pro V1 above and, with a number of new technological aspects added, such as a new high gradient, high speed core, a new thin flexible casing layer and a newly designed soft urethane cover, there's a lot to like about this new model.

-In testing, we thought that the long game aspect was the star of the show, as the AVX provided a penetrating ball flight with excellent distance.
+In testing, I thought that the long game aspect was the star of the show, as the AVX provided a penetrating ball flight with excellent distance.
 In still conditions it was on a par with the Pro V1x but, when the wind is up, this is where it excelled, as the low spin nature meant it wasn't affected whilst in flight.

 Moving away from tee shots, the AVX is a tad more lively and jumpier around the greens and pitch shots.
 One aspect is that there isn't as much spin in the AVX and it did tend to release out more.
 However, despite this, the ball did have a soft feel and muted sound and, for added assistance, there is even a handy alignment line either side of the AVX which should help with putting on the green.
-Overall though, we feel that this ball could fall under the best winter golf balls, given its performance in windy conditions and the fact that it releases out more.
+Overall though, I feel that this ball could fall under the best winter golf balls, given its performance in windy conditions and the fact that it releases out more.

 - Read our full Titleist 2024 AVX Golf Ball Review

-Best mid-price
+Best ball-flight

 Specifications